From Refugee to Renewable Energy | Mastercard Foundation

 He says life in the camp was tough.
 There were days when hunger and despair nearly overwhelmed him.
 But through volunteering, learning new skills, and receiving mentorship, Vasco started to rebuild himself.

-In 2018, he Co-Founded Okapi Green Energy Limited, a company led by refugees that aims to bring affordable and reliable solar power to people in Kakuma who cannot afford electricity.
+His experiences living in Kakuma and seeing first-hand the challenges of daily life in a refugee community, led him to co-found Okapi Green Energy Limited, a company led by refugees that aims to bring affordable and reliable solar power to people in Kakuma who cannot afford electricity.

 “Electricity was something I often took for granted before I became a refugee,” Vasco says.
 “In Kakuma, I saw the struggle: children doing homework under candlelight, women cooking in unsafe conditions, and businesses struggling to keep food fresh.
 I knew we could do better.”